Calm Australia beat favourites India for sixth Cricket World Cup crown

 Seven-wicket Shami derails New Zealand as India roar into World Cup final

-Middle order batter scored 137 runs from 120 balls and Marnus Labuschagne scored 58 from 110 balls as Australia cruised home.
+Middle-order batter Travis Head scored 137 runs from 120 balls and Marnus Labuschagne scored 58 from 110 balls as Australia cruised home.

-It brought a trophy to captain Pat Cummins and his team, who were not deemed favourites for when the tournament began more than six weeks ago.
+It brought a trophy to captain Pat Cummins and his team, who were not deemed favourites to win when the tournament began more than six weeks ago.

 Indeed, Australia and India opened their campaigns against each other in Chennai on October 8, when star India batter Virat Kohli combined with KL Rahul to steer his team’s chase of a moderate total and get their first win of the tournament.